 The Escrow Holder Will:

-• Meet the bank's guidelines as noted in the escrow agreement
+• Meet lender's standards as noted in the escrow agreement

 • Record deeds and other legal documents as instructed

-• Close escrow when all instructions of seller and buyer are complete
+• Close escrow when all terms of agreement of seller and buyer have been met

 The Escrow Holder Will Not: